canhminhdo/DQL/ReadMe.md

-# Automated Quantum Protocol Verification Based on Basic Dynamic Quantum Logic (BDQL) and Concurrent Dynamic Quantum Logic (CDQL)
+# Automated Quantum Protocol Verification Based on Dynamic Quantum Logic

 This repository presents a support tool developed in Maude to verify sequential quantum protocols and concurrent quantum protocols using Basic Dynamic Quantum Logic (BDQL) and Concurrent Dynamic Quantum Logic (CDQL).